-College of the Southwest is committed to the principle that no qualified individual with a disability shall, on the basis of that disability, be excluded from participating in or be denied the benefits of the services, programs, or activities of the College, or be subject to discrimination by the College, as required by the Americans with Disabilities Act of 1990.
+University of the Southwest is committed to the principle that no qualified individual with a disability shall, on the basis of that disability, be excluded from participating in or be denied the benefits of the services, programs, or activities of the College, or be subject to discrimination by the College, as required by the Americans with Disabilities Act of 1990.

-However, College of the Southwest does not waive the published degree requirements for students.
+However, University of the Southwest does not waive the published degree requirements for students.
 To the extent practical, the faculty and administration will make reasonable accommodations to assist clinically qualified individuals with disabilities in meeting degree requirements.
-All students at CSW must have the capacity and ambition to undertake, with reasonable assistance from the faculty and administration, the academic challenges necessary to fulfill the academic requirements for the degree or certification program pursued.
+All students at Southwest must have the capacity and ambition to undertake, with reasonable assistance from the faculty and administration, the academic challenges necessary to fulfill the academic requirements for the degree or certification program pursued.

-The Office of Special Needs serves the College as coordinator of activities for disabled students and should be contacted concerning initial enrollment, scheduling, and other arrangements.
-The Office of Special Needs is located in Mabee Center for Teaching and Learning.
+The Director of the Office of Special Services at the College coordinates activities for disabled students and should be contacted concerning initial enrollment, scheduling, and other arrangements.
+The Office of Special Services is located in the Mabee Center for Teaching and Learning.